germayneng/Py_DogEncode/README.md

 DogEncode started out as a R project to help with encoding categorical variables.
 This new project aims to port not only some of these codes over to python but also other useful utility functions that i used for data science competitions / projects.

+# W.I.P

+1) Various categorical encoding which i have used personally over a myriad of kaggle competitions
+2) Easy parallel of functions
+3) Other misc utility functions i have picked up over time